thenadz/document-gallery/tags/1.0.4/readme.txt

 * Support for adding your own filetypes/icons.
 * Whatever else **you** would like (post on the [support forum](http://wordpress.org/support/plugin/document-gallery) if you have ideas)!

-= 1.0.5 =

-* **Enhancement:** Added support for choosing whether to link directly to media file or to attachment page.

 = 1.0.4 =

 * **Bug Fix:** Removed extra `div` at bottom when number of documents is evenly divisible by 4.
 (Thanks, joero4ri!)